Mary Todd Lincoln: Marriage and family

 Todd met Lincoln, then a struggling lawyer, at the house of her older sister Elizabeth Edwards.
 The two formed a connection due to their mutual interest in politics and were soon engaged.
 However, Elizabeth and her husband, Ninian Edwards, disapproved of the relationship due to Lincoln's lower-class status, along with his indefinite future.
 Their engagement was broken off on New Year's Day of 1841, which the future president referred to as "that fatal first of January".

+Lincoln fell in love with Matilda Edwards in the autumn of 1840, and this caused him to break his engagement to Mary.
 In the following weeks after their breakup, Lincoln went into a depression, and was described by his then business partner as "reduced and emaciated in his appearance".

 After a year and a half, the couple secretly rekindled their relationship and married on November 4, 1842.
 Todd was 23 and Lincoln was 33.
 Lincoln allegedly met Ninian on the street the day of their wedding and confessed his plan to marry the latter's sister-in-law, to which Ninian, feeling responsible for Todd, demanded they wed at his own house.
 Likewise, the bride did not tell her sister about her marriage until the day of, to which Elizabeth acquiesced.

-After their wedding, the couple moved into a one-room apartment in a tavern, where Todd gave birth to their first son, Robert.
+After their wedding, the couple moved into a one-room apartment in a tavern, where Todd gave birth to their first son, Robert Todd Lincoln.
 Around a year later, they moved to a more spacious, one-and-a-half-story cottage.

 Their four sons, all born in Springfield, Illinois, were: